 Successful business leaders understand the concept of mindfulness and use it to their advantage.

-Being mindful comprises recognizing that all you do has merit; Understanding that regardless of what you are doing, you can improve.
+Being mindful comprises recognizing that all you do has merit – understanding that regardless of what you are doing, you can improve.
 In business, this implies that you focus better on every task.
 You acknowledge that each assignment fits into others and together they make up the whole of your business.
-On the off chance that you attempt to take a shortcut or cut corners on the smallest of things, it only undermines the largest and most significant positions.
+On the off chance that you attempt to take a shortcut or cut corners on the smallest of things, it only undermines the most significant positions.

 On the scheduled day, the contractor arrived near dusk.
 When the contractor told us he had completed the work, we were disappointed to find that despite our instructions; the contractor did not perform the tasks as agreed.
 It was haphazard at most, and that delayed the other work we had scheduled for the next day.

-Your entire business will improve from this simple attention to detail and can position you as a reliable and conscientious leader.
+Your career will improve from this simple attention to detail and can position you as a reliable and conscientious leader.

 Do It Now – Become More Mindful:

-We discussed how being mindful involves thinking that everything you do has merit and the realization that no matter what you are doing, there is room for improvement.
-Think about an incident that recently occurred in which you could improve.
-What resources do you need to help you improve?
+We discussed how being mindful involves thinking that everything you do has merit, and no matter what you are doing, there is room for improvement.
+Think about a recent incident in which you could improve.
+What resources or courses do you need to help you improve?